KareenGh/Computer-Graphics/Assignment1Report/Assignment1Report_part2.md

 ![TranslateScaleRotate_Gui](https://user-images.githubusercontent.com/116673155/204549692-ec494089-1bae-4064-9202-d2cb9909bb4e.png)

 ## 5.Compute the transformations, and in the renderer, apply them to the vertices (by multi-plying) before drawing the lines.
-You should be able to see the model being transformed
-as you change the parameters of the transformation.
-Show two screenshots comparing the difference between translating in the model frame and then rotating in the world frame, vs. translating in the world frame and then rotating in the local frame.
+You should be able to see the model being transformed as you change the parameters of the transformation.
+Show two screenshots comparing the difference between translating in the model frame and then rotating in the world frame,vs. translating in the world frame and then rotating in the local frame.

 This is screenshots of:
 -translating teapot model in the model then rotating in the world frame